-The cordless system uses a two-way Bluetooth[®] radio to transmit and receive data between the scanner and the base or Access Point.
+The cordless system uses a two-way Bluetooth[TM] radio to transmit and receive data between the scanner and the base or Access Point.
 Designed for point-to-point and multi-point-to-single point applications, the radio operates using a license free ISM band, which sends relatively small data packets at a fast data rate over a radio signal with randomly changing frequencies, makes the cordless system highly responsive to a wide variety of data collection applications and resistant to noisy RF environments.
-The CCB01-010BT (Bluetooth Class 2) provides a communication range of 33 feet (10m) between the scanner and base or Access Point, depending on the environment.
-The CCB02-100BT/CCB05-100BT (Bluetooth Class 1) provides a communication range of 330 feet (100m) between the scanner and base or Access Point, depending on the environment.
-See Flexible Power Management, page 61, for information about controlling this range.
+The bases (Bluetooth Class 1 or Class 2) provide a communication range of 328 feet (100m) or 33 feet (10m) between the scanner and base or Access Point, depending on the environment.
+See Flexible Power Management, page 58, for information about controlling this range.